chadxz/respoke-app-express-boilerplate/README.md

  1. `npm install` to install the project dependencies
  1. change the project name in `package.json` and `bower.json`, to make the project your own
  1. `npm start` to start the server on http://localhost:8080

+## configuration for Respoke brokered auth

+Out of the box, this application will automatically retrieve a Respoke authentication token for you once logged in, and provides a route `/respoke/token` to refresh that authentication token if needed.
+To enable this functionality, you must provide the server with your Respoke `app id`, `app secret`, and a `roleId` to be used when requesting a token.

+When configured, the default logged-in page has an example of using this token to connect to Respoke.

 ## obtaining API keys